 Interviewer research

-If you know who will interview you -- and you often can find out by asking the recruiter -- spend ten minutes on their LinkedIn profile.
+If you know who will interview you, spend ten minutes on their LinkedIn profile.
 Note their role, tenure, background, and any shared connections or interests.
 This is not about manipulation.
 It is about building rapport and asking informed questions.
+Asking a VP of Engineering about a blog post they wrote on scaling microservices signals genuine interest.

 Phase 2: Resume Tailoring

 The process is straightforward.
 Pull the top five requirements from the job description.
 For each one, identify your most relevant experience.
 Rewrite your bullet points to emphasize that relevance, using language that mirrors the job posting.
 If they say "drove revenue growth," do not say "helped with sales."
-Match their vocabulary.
+Match their vocabulary -- this matters for both human readers and AI-powered screening systems that filter applications by keyword alignment.

 A practical approach: create a master resume with every role, project, and accomplishment you have ever had.
 Then, for each application, select and refine the subset that best maps to the target role.
 This is faster than writing from scratch each time and ensures you never forget a relevant detail.